 Korea is blessed with a striking mountainous landscape.
 In the summer, people spend their weekends on hikes and camping trips, but come winter time, skiing is the sport of choice.
 For one of the best ski slopes in the country, head to Vivaldi Park Ski World.

 Travelers will enjoy a scenic cable ride that overlooks Palbong Mountain before choosing from thirteen different terrains.
 Beginners can take guided lessons along easy slopes, while more advanced skiers can opt for the more extreme courses.
 Whatever your ski level, you’ll enjoy breathtaking views of the park.
+We recommend to stay more than one day to truly immerse yourself in this winter wonderland and enjoy various snow activities:

 After a long day of skiing, a hot spring bath can be the perfect remedy to ease sore muscles.
 Even if you’re just hoping for a relaxing break during your winter vacation in Korea, a visit to the hot spring, does the trick.
 Korea’s mountains are home to mineral-rich hot springs that will revive and rejuvenate you after a long day of sightseeing.